Cambridgeshire Guided Busway: Planning

 which had been closed to passengers since 1970 and to all traffic since 1993.
 Since closure there had been proposals to reinstate the rail service, and for a light railway network, a bus lane, a road with limited access, a bus-way, a cycle path and a nature walk.
 A local group, CAST.IRON, was set up in July 2003 after being inspired by the Wensleydale Railway to promote and undertake reinstatement of the route for trains and to resist other proposals, referring to the guided bus as the 'misguided bus'.
 A private consortium that had proposed a guided bus scheme, SuperCAM, abandoned their plans in 2003.
 Arup prepared the Transport and Works Act (TWA) application presented in late 2003.

 A public inquiry was held in September–October 2004.
 The scheme was supported by five bus and coach operators, and 20 other organisations and individuals.
 A total of 2,735 objections were received: from local councils, public bodies, transport interests, local pressure groups and individuals who criticised the Environmental Impact Assessment, supported the rail alternative or objected to the scheme in principle.
-The scheme was approved by the Government in December 2005.
+The scheme was approved by the Government in December 2005 by the granting of a Transport and Works Act Order.